jonasatgit/updatereporting/README.md

 ![Update dashboard](/.attachments/UpdateReporting001.PNG)

 The report has basically two sub-reports.
-One to show you a list of systems in a specific state and one for single system and a list of missing updates.
+One to show you a list of systems in a specific state and one for a single system view and a list of missing updates.

 ![Update dashboard levels](/.attachments/UpdateReporting001-level.PNG)